What the New IRS Tip Reporting Program Means for You?

 A covered establishment is one that:

-• Makes use of a POS system to record all sales subject to tipping, which must accept the same forms of electronic payment for tips as it does for sales.
+- Makes use of a POS system to record all sales subject to tipping.
+In addition, the establishment must accept the same forms of electronic payment for tips as it does for sales.

 What the SITCA means for employers in the service industry